 The IET Awards programme includes awards for individual excellence, research and innovation, scholarships, travel awards, prizes and competitions within the engineering and technology sector.

-In 2012, the IET provided over £500,000 in awards, prizes and scholarships, to celebrate excellence and research in the sector and encourage the next generation of engineers and technicians.
-This increased to over £1 million in 2013 with the launch of new schemes including the Diamond Jubilee scholarships, Apprentice and Technician awards and new scholarships in India and the Americas.
+The IET provides over £1million in awards, prizes and scholarships, to celebrate excellence and research in the sector and encourage the next generation of engineers and technicians.

 As an IET volunteer, there are a number of prizes and competitions that you may come across - some of these are listed below.
 For more information about the IET Awards programme you can download the PDF brochure.

-A range of undergraduate scholarships worth up to £1,000 and postgraduate scholarships worth up to £10,000.
+A range of undergraduate scholarships worth at least £1,000 and postgraduate scholarships worth up to £10,000.

-Scholarships available if you want to broaden your professional experience through undertaking a study tour, working in industry or attending a conference abroad.
+£500 travel awards available to members if you want to broaden your professional experience through undertaking a study tour, working in industry or attending a conference abroad.

 Medals for outstanding individuals and celebrating individual excellence in engineering and technology.